 Apple announces new iPad Air and iPad Mini in a *gasp* press release

 Not known for being, you know, normal, Apple generally announces such updates in front of a very large crowd wearing sensible sweater vests and trying to balance free croissants on their laps while live-tweeting the event.
-Yet, as the March 25th event seems to be focused on Apple TV and News Subscriptions, it makes sense that these trivial iPads would be announced through a press release.
+Yet, as the March 25th event seems to be focused on

 The new iPad Air has a 10.5-inch display with Retina Display.
 No surprises there.
 It has Apple Pencil support and runs off the A12 Bionic chip with Apple’s Neural Engine.
 It starts at a mere $499 for Wi-Fi only with 64GB of storage.
 Like most Apple devices, it can quickly swell in price as you add cellular services or more storage.